+Indigenous community

-Indigenous community partnerships: We continued community partnerships with the Australian Indigenous Mentoring Experience (AIME), Graham 'Polly' Farmer Foundation, The Kaiela Institute and Jawun Indigenous Corporate Partnerships.
-We also increased our sponsorship of The three-year partnership agreement.
+partnerships: We continued community partnerships with the Australian Indigenous Mentoring Experience (AIME), Graham 'Polly' Farmer Foundation, The Kaiela Institute and Jawun Indigenous Corporate Partnerships.
+We also increased our sponsorship of The Clontarf Foundation, with a new three-year partnership agreement.
 Many divisions also continued or commenced partnerships with organisations that support Indigenous communities, such as The Fred Hollows Foundation, Red Dust Role Models and The Australian Literacy & Numeracy Foundation.